Identifying unbound strong bunching and the breakdown of the Rotating Wave Approximation in the quantum Rabi model

-It is worthwhile to consider how these striking differences can emerge in the WC limit, where the QRM and JCM would be conventionally expected to match.
+It is worthwhile to consider how these striking differences can emerge in the WC limit, and far below the USC threshold $g \ll 0.1 \omega_0$, where the QRM and JCM would be conventionally expected to match.
 To derive $\hat{H}_\text{JC}$, in Eq.~\eqref{eq:HJC} we (i) performed the expansion of the QRM Hamiltonian $\hat{H}$ in a power series of $\eta$, and dropped terms scaling with higher powers of $\eta$, and (ii) applied the RWA to remove the non-number-conserving terms.
 Figure~\ref{fig:g2_colormap} shows that QRM and JCM can diverge for arbitrarily small $\eta$, suggesting that the error in $g^{(2)}(0)$ introduced by the series truncation in (i) can be made arbitrarily small.
 Thus, we can trace the observed differences to the application of the RWA.

 This is, to our knowledge, the first proposal for observing the breakdown of the RWA in the WC limit.
-An experimental assessment of this effect would constitute a serious challenge, as it would require the realization of a very weak incoherent pumping scheme for the two-level system, and simultaneous building of a significant two-photon statistics from a faint emission from the single cavity mode.
-On the other hand, its partial verification through the observation of $g^{(2)}(0)\propto 1/\Gamma$ dependence, should be more accessible.
+An experimental assessment of this effect would constitute a challenge, mostly due to the very short decoherence time of the molecules, further reduced by the high-cooperativity coupling to the cavities, resulting in sub-ps timescales for the detection of bunching (see discussion in Appendix~\ref{app:experimental}).
+These requirements can be partially relaxed by considering atoms with smaller $\gamma$, and reduced cooperativity.
+Alternatively, a weaker pumping - while reducing the emission and coincidence rate - should boost the bunching effect (see Fig.~\ref{fig:g2_colormap}), making its observation possible even after averaging over the longer detection window.